safespring/docs/content/backup/howto/bare-metal-tbmr.md

 ### Restore preparations

-IPnett recommends all users to prepare and maintain bootable media of the recovery tool _before_ the required use of the tool.
+Safespring recommends all users to prepare and maintain bootable media of the recovery tool _before_ the required use of the tool.

 In order to restore a machine, the following preparatory steps needs to be taken:
  1. Retrieve the bootable ISO image